Learning Checkup + Evaluation

 - Take advantage of critical periods in learning development

-- Pinpoint specific cognitive weaknesses that may be preventing academic success
+- Pinpoint specific cognitive and academic weaknesses that may be preventing success

 - Explore options for boosting cognitive efficiency and flexibility

 - Provide our team with the knowledge to build lasting success for your child

 - Assist with school selection for your child (School Placement Package required for advisement)

 Our Learning Checkups are conducted in two steps: